ramondeklein/deadlockdetection/README.md

 Suppose that you are calling external code or libraries, then deadlocks will still be detected.
 Only the calling code needs to be modified.

+## Caveat
+The `DeadlockException` will be thrown whenever a continuation methods is scheduled while the synchronization context is blocked.
+It is possible that the synchronization context is only blocked for a short duration (i.e. `Sleep`) and it is not actually a deadlock situation.

+Although it might be possible that the application will not deadlock, this library will still raise the `DeadlockException`.
+It might be considered a bug, but you might also rethink your design.
+Mixing blocking calls and asynchronous calls on the same synchronization context is a bit awkward and reduces the asynchronous behavior of your application (and therefore reduce scabalibility), so you might even consider this a feature that you'll be notified of these circumstances :-)

 ## Settings
 There are some global settings that can be set to change the behavior of the deadlock detection library.